catperso/jokester/README.md

 ## Description

-_A web application of digital comedy club with 5 different kind of joke such as Dad jokes, Programming jokes, Memes , Ron Swanson quotes and Simpson quotes.
-All of them users can get the random jokes, for Ron Swanson , Dad jokes and programming jokes users have more oprtion that can enter the keyword the application will generate the joke that related with keyword.
+_A web application of digital comedy club with 5 different kinds of jokes such as Dad jokes, Programming jokes, Memes, Ron Swanson quotes and Simpson quotes.
+All joke types can get random jokes, and a few of them let you search for jokes/quotes with a keyword.
 Users also can click on the phone to see a random fun fact and be able to choose their favourite drinks.
-The bar tap will calculate the total cost of the drinks that users have when they click._
+The bar tab will calculate the total cost of the drinks that users have when they click, and by clicking on the receipt you can cash out._

 ## Setup/Installation Requirements